mewbak/antidebug-golang-binary/README.md

 ![main-antidebug.exe main stack with 0](images/02-x64dbg-stack-memory-0.PNG)
 ![main-antidebug.exe main all stack](images/02-x64dbg-stack-memory.PNG)

 We run the debugger and we will bypass antidebug function.
 Finally, last breakpoint has been reached.
-It is worth noting that we have set another point to see the function result.
+It is worth noting that we have set another point because we need to known function result.

 ![main-antidebug.exe encryptUrl function](images/04-x64dbg-encryptUrlfunc.PNG)

-Let's move on to the next breakpoint and we have found the decoded character string ``0xd4ed1be5/t4n4t0$.html``
+Let's move on to the next breakpoint and we have found the decoded string ``0xd4ed1be5/t4n4t0$.html``

 ![main-antidebug.exe encryptUrl result](images/04-x64dbg-encryptUrl-func.PNG)